Why a Comprehensive Chimney Inspection is a Must

 - The evaluation will not disrupt the chimney structure or finish.
-However, technicians use commonly available tools to examine portions of the appliance and the chimney.
+Technicians do not use tools to examine portions of the appliance and the chimney.

 - When a change is made to your system, a level II inspection is required.

 - When a property is sold or transferred, a level II inspection is recommended.